Maximize Your Peak Periods – Part 1

 - Ensure that at your busiest times, your serving teams don’t exchange your greatest sales opportunities for simply trying to keep up

-So, how do you accomplish all of this toward the most efficient use of necessary labour costs, maximizing sales opportunities and ultimately, increased profit margins?
+So, how do you accomplish all of this, maximizing sales opportunities and ultimately, increased profit margins?
 Make a commitment to exceptional training!